 During the Prohibition Era, old country Mafiosi were referred to with this term.
 The two most prominent "Mustache Petes" in New York were Salvatore Maranzano and Giuseppe Masseria.

-When a mobster retains all profits from an illicit business venture, without kicking up a share to his superiors.
+Description relating to profits retained by a mobster from an illicit business venture, without kicking up a share to his superiors.

 Nickname for the New England Mafia.

 A uniquely Sicilian attitude calling for non-cooperation with government authority and the settlement of disputes through personal means.
 Omerta typically refers to the Mafia's strict code of silence with regard to underworld affairs.

 The situation that occurs when a made guy's performance is harshly criticized by his superior.

 On the Lam

 Moving secretly.
 Indicted mobsters, in an effort to avoid arrest, might go "on the lam," changing their address, moving secretly from place to place.